rashmiagrawal5/focuspod-bot/workflow.md

 2. Duration Selection
     1. Choose duration: [2hr – ₹199] [4hr – ₹349] [8hr – ₹599] [Not sure?
 Let’s talk to the team 👥]
         1. if user selects “not sure”, Message → No worries!
 Team will call you shortly and assist you with the booking
-3. Based on the duration, check availabity sheet (Backend logic - check slots on all the pods against a society, and share 5 available slots for selected duration)
+3. Based on the duration, check availabity sheet (Backend logic - check slots on both the pods, and share 6 available slots for selected duration)
     1. Case A: Slots found (any duration)
         1. **Show first 5** 🕑 Here are the available slots for *{duration} hour* booking: [09:00–11:00][10:00–12:00][11:00–13:00][12:00–14:00][13:00–15:00] 🔄 *Need a different slot]*
         2. **If “Need a different slot” is clicked, show next 5:** More options for *{duration}* hour slots: [14:00–16:00][15:00–17:00][16:00–18:00][17:00–19:00][18:00–20:00] 🔄 *[Show remaining]*